 Members of Congress trade millions in stocks while writing the laws that affect those companies.
-Here's why it matters.
+It's insider trading with a $200 fine and zero prosecutions.
+We expose every trade, every pattern, every receipt.

 Congress is trading today.
 Real data, real politicians.
 Here's who's moving and what the model scores them.